Help & Support

 Managing your home loan

 Life can change and so can your home loan needs.
-We like to make it easy for your home loan to change with you.
-If you want to reduce costs, repay a lump sum, borrow more, move house or check your options at the end of a fixed rate period, we're here to help1.
+If you want to reduce costs, repay a lump sum, borrow more, move house or check your options at the end of a fixed rate period, we're here to help.

 What would you like to do?

 For most fixed or floating (variable) rate home loans, you can change your payments, up or down (unless you’re already at your minimum payment level) at any time.

 - From the overview page, click on your home loan account icon.

 - You’ll know if you can change your regular payments on your home loan if you see a 'Change your regular payments' button.
 Click this to continue.

 Change your payment amount.
 You’ll be able to seethe impact this change has on the interest you pay, length of your loan, and whether an ERC (early repayment charge) will apply.

 - Click the 'Change' button to confirm your payment change.